 She’s funny and she’s animated, but most of all she’s a truth teller who yearns to bring people closer to the God of justice, peace and love.
 A former high school English teacher and non-profit outreach director, Cara holds a Masters of Theology (Fuller Seminary) and is now a writer and speaker.
 Her first book, The Color of Life, releases with Zondervan in 2019.

-With nearly twenty years’ professional speaking experience to over two hundred unique audiences, Cara speaks to a wide range of people but especially loves filling the pulpit on a Sunday morning or sharing her heart over the weekend at a family camp.
+With nearly twenty years of professional speaking experience to over two hundred unique audiences, Cara speaks to a wide range of people but especially loves filling the pulpit on a Sunday morning or sharing her heart over the weekend at a family camp.
 An Episcopalian with Evangelical roots, she’d love to share a short, ten-minute homily or a longer, forty-minute sermon.
 You do you, Church!

 Want to see Cara in action?